smartclean/smartclean.github.io/docs/multi-tenant-db.md

    1. **host** - A web URL identifying the database server.
    2. **database** - Name given to the desired database on the server.
    3. **user** - Name of user having access to the database.
    4. **password** - Password for this user.
-Note: These details are required whether the database is provided by us or provided by you.
 4. Below are some options for connecting to the database:
-   1. Use the PostgreSQL command line interface.
+   1. Use the PostgreSQL command line interface (psql).
    2. Use a library available in the programming language of your choice.
    3. Connect to it from a cloud platform or service of your choice.
-   4. Majority of BI (business intelligence) service providers also allow you to connect to any PostgreSQL databases.
+   4. Majority of BI (business intelligence) service providers allow connection to PostgreSQL databases.

 ### Example of querying the database